 When you are dealing with major health challenges, the following holistic self-care practices are top priorities to include in your wellness plan:

-Your diet is a major factor in your physical health.
-Sleep, exercise, detoxing and stress relief are all important parts of how to get healthy, but your diet is a top priority.
+Your diet is a major factor in your physical and mental health.
+Sleep, exercise, detoxing and stress relief are all important parts of how to get healthy, but nutrition is a top priority.

 Correcting deficiencies takes time, and may not be possible with food alone.
 Choose the best quality supplements you can afford.
 Poor quality, poorly absorbed supplements are a waste of money at best.
 Depending on your symptoms, proper supplementation and/or eliminating problematic foods might be your key for how to get healthy naturally.
 It can result in a swift, miraculous recovery.

 Your support team is vital to your success.
 Change is difficult and even when necessary for survival, many people cannot sustain new habits.
 Some don't even try.

 This is not the time to go it alone.
 Enlist the help of family, friends, medical professionals, clergy, a therapist, a coach, and/or a support group.
 Different people may fulfill different roles.
 Try to fill all the following support roles so you feel fully supported and get the help you need:

 When possible, work with a holistic physician or licensed naturopathic doctor.
 If that is not possible, consider health and wellness coaching in addition to conventional medical care.

 Have people on your team who will hold your highest and best interests at heart.
 People who are not afraid to dish out a hug and tough love.
 You may only need help from certain people for a day.
 Others will be with you for the long haul.
 Make them part of your wellness plan.